Understanding Inflatable Life Vests

 Training for Inflated Life Vest Usage

-Training courses for using inflatable life vests are available.
-They cover proper maintenance, emergency procedures, and operation.
-Such courses instill confidence in users.
+Training courses for inflatable life vests are available through many boating safety organizations.
+They cover proper maintenance procedures, emergency protocols, and hands-on operation.
+Taking one of these courses builds real confidence in your equipment.

 Environmental Responsibility